 Esju Oy is the Finnish technology leader in electromagnetic compatibility (EMC) and RF simulation.
 The company’s line of business comprises electronics product development, consultancy, research and training as well as EMC laboratory services for customers in telecommunications, defense, process automation and healthcare technology.

 The Design Challenge

 Facing ongoing stringent time-to-market requirements for new products, Nokia Networks (Nokia) partnered with Esju to create an efficient and accurate design process to deliver first-time-right designs for Nokia’s switching-mode power amplifiers (PAs).

 Esju, alongside Nokia, developed a Class F amplifier design based on Cree’s 6 watts CGH40006P GaN HEMT transistor.
 For Class F operation, the harmonic impedances seen by gate and drain must be controlled.
 Theoretically, zero and infinite impedances were to be provided, but because the transistor was non-ideal, the optimal harmonic impedances were not ideal either.

-During the design process, the harmonic impedances were first optimized for maximum efficiency using the NI AWR Design Environment™ APLAC harmonic balance simulator.
+During the design process, the harmonic impedances were first optimized for maximum efficiency using the AWR Design Environment™ APLAC harmonic balance simulator.
 The result of the optimization was a design target for actual implementation of the circuitry that was expected to provide the desired impedances, which in this case was a combination of distributed and lumped networks.

 When a high performing matching network design was achieved through the use of EM and circuit models, a prototype board was manufactured.
 To help isolate possible design issues, the circuits were first built separately for the gate and drain sides.
 The impedances were then also measured and compared against the target.